Semi-Supervised Laplace Learning on Stiefel Manifolds: Introduction

 \section{Introduction}

-Semi-supervised learning is an important field in machine learning and statistics.
 Semi-supervised methods leverage both labeled and unlabeled data for tasks such as classification and regression.
-In semi-supervised learning (SSL), we are given a partially-labeled training set consisting of labeled examples and unlabeled examples.
-The goal is to leverage the unlabeled examples to learn a predictor that is superior to a predictor that is trained using the labeled examples alone.
+In semi-supervised learning (SSL), we are given a partially-labeled training set consisting of both labeled examples and unlabeled examples.
+The goal is to leverage the unlabeled examples to learn a predictor that is better than a predictor that is trained using the labeled examples alone.
 This setup is motivated by the high cost of obtaining annotated data in practical problems.
 Consequently, we are typically interested in the regime where the number of labeled examples is significantly smaller than the number of training points.
 For problems where very few labels are available, the geometry of the unlabeled data can be used to significantly improve the performance of classic machine learning models.
 Additionally, the choice of labeled vertices is also a critical factor in this regime.
 In this work, we introduce a unified framework for graph-based semi-supervised and active learning at low label rates.